rolandjansky/athena/PhysicsAnalysis/TauID/TauAnalysisTools/doc/README-TauEfficiencyCorrectionsTool.rst

 ------------

 This tool aims to provide nominal and systematically varied efficiency scale factors for tau reconstruction, identification and overlap removal.
-Also tau trigger efficiency scale factors are provided by this tool, but there are some differences to the other scale factors.
-For more information on how to use the tool for trigger scale factors please refer to the `TauEfficiencyCorrectionsTool -- Trigger readme <README-TauEfficiencyCorrectionsTool_Trigger.rst>`_.
-Please note that this documentation lists is only valid for the latest recommendations.
-More information for older recommendations can be found following the links listed in `Section Special Notes on older recommendations
-<README-TauEfficiencyCorrectionsTool.rst#special-notes-on-older-recommendations>`_.

 For the tool the following line needs to be added to include the header file::